ckeditor/ckeditor4-docs/docs/guide/dev/features/fullpage/README.md

 ## Full Page Mode

 Full page mode is provided by the [IFrame Editing Area](https://ckeditor.com/cke4/addon/wysiwygarea) (`wysiwygarea`) plugin which means it is only available for classic, `iframe`-based editor with fixed UI.
-It can be enabled by setting the CKEDITOR.config.fullPage option to `true` in your {@link guide/dev/configuration/README editor configuration}:
+It can be enabled by setting the {@linkapi CKEDITOR.config.fullPage CKEDITOR.config.fullPage} option to `true` in your {@link guide/dev/configuration/README editor configuration}:

 	config.fullPage = true;